strategineer/personal-website/content/books/2023-06-17/index.md

 **It's coming.**

 **It's coming and without my banana muffin there is nothing I can do to stop it.**

-Cassandra in Reverse is a novel about a woman in her early 30s with a fascination for Greek mythology who has just been dumped by her boyfriend of 4 months and fired from her job in PR.

-In that moment, something snaps and she gains the ability to go back in time.
-She becomes like her namesake from myth who could see into the future but was cursed to never be believed.

-Cassandra begins to use her power to change her past, present and future and, in doing so, discovers who she is and who she wants to become.

-That's the gist of it.
-It's a really well told story (with properly thought out time travel mechanics) that will keep you hooked and waiting with expectation to see what happens next.

 Like a cathartic Greek myth, Cassandra in Reverse has high highs and low lows (and everything in between) that'll make you smile and cry (or at least tear up a little if you're an emotionally stunted man child like me hehehe).